TarachaR/-Exploring-the-Demographics-and-Health-Landscape-of-Kenya-The-2014-Kenya-Demographics-and-Health-Su/README.md

 ## Recording the Experimental Design
 1. Load libraries
-2. Load dataset with the following variables:
+2. Load dataset with the variables of interest.

-    * CASEID : Unique Case identifier
-    * V010 : Respondents Year of Birth
-    * V012 : Respondents current age
-    * V025 : Type of residence
-    * V024 : Region
-    * V106 : Highest level of education
-    * V152 : Age of household head
-    * V201 : Total children ever born

 3. Answer the deliverables outlined below
 4. Summarize findings.